wso2/docs-apk/en/docs/develop-and-deploy-api/endpoints/prod-sand-endpoints.md

 It is mandatory to define at least one of the production endpoint or sandbox endpoint at the API level.
 Let's add different endpoints for sandbox and production.

-Update the APK configuration as the following to add different endpoints to sandboc and prudction endpoints.
+Update the APK configuration as the following to add different endpoints to sandbox and production endpoints.
 You can use your own endpoints.
-In this example we have used two different mocky endpoints, these endpoints might not work when you test.
+In this example, we have used two different mocky endpoints; these endpoints might not work when you test.

    ```yaml